johnwcowan/r7rs-work/Dictionaries.md

 the result of calling *updater* as if by `dict-set`, but may do so more efficiently.
 Returns the updated dictionary.

 `(dict-pop `*dictionary* [*failure*]`)`

-Chooses an arbitrary association from *dictionary* and returns three values: a dictionary that contains all associations of *dictionary* except the chosen one, and the key and the value of the chosen association.
+Chooses an  association from *dictionary* and returns three values: a dictionary that contains all associations of *dictionary* except the chosen one, and the key and the value of the chosen association.
+If the dictionary is ordered, the first association is chosen;
+otherwise the chosen association is arbitrary.
 If dictionary contains no associations and *failure* is supplied, then the thunk *failure* is invoked and its values returned.
 Otherwise, it is an error.